 - Defeat every Unique Monster on every difficulty.
 100% completion and different difficulty levels never mix well.
 It’s wholly up to you if you want to complete this or not; my personal definition of 100% completion is that as long as you finish everything the game has to offer, the difficulty setting doesn’t matter.

 - Complete every Training Drill.
-This is tracked, as there’s a checklist in settings.
+There’s a checklist of them in the settings menu, so this counts!
 It doesn’t take very long, so you may as well give it a shot if you’ve got time (and you’re reading this post, so you probably do have time).
 They’re nice and easy!

 - Purchase every shop item at least once.
 You can sell these items after purchasing them, so this probably doesn’t count for 100% completion.
 If you really want to obtain every item you possibly can, go for it.
 I did do this for my 100% run of Xenoblade Chronicles 3, but I personally don’t count it.